Lyssavirus: Genome

-Lyssavirus genomes consist of a negative-sense, single-stranded RNA molecule that encodes five viral proteins: polymerase L, matrix protein M, phosphoprotein P, nucleoprotein N, and glycoprotein G. Genomes are linear, around 11kb in length.
+Lyssavirus genomes consist of a negative-sense, single-stranded RNA molecule that encodes five viral proteins: polymerase L, matrix protein M, phosphoprotein P, nucleoprotein N, and glycoprotein G. Genomes are linear, around 11 kb in length.

 Based on recent phylogenetic evidence, lyssaviruses have been categorized into seven major species.
 In addition, five more species have recently been discovered: West Caucasian bat virus, Aravan virus, Khujand virus, Irkut virus and Shimoni bat virus.
 The lyssavirus genus can be divided into four phylogroups based upon DNA sequence homology.
 Phylogroup I includes viruses, such as Rabies virus, Duvenhage virus, European bat lyssavirus types 1 and 2, Australian bat lyssavirus, Khujand virus, Bokeloh bat lyssavirus, Irkut virus, and Aravan virus.
 Phylogroup II contains Lagos bat virus, Mokola virus, and Shimoni bat virus.
 West Caucasian bat lyssavirus is the only virus that is a part of phylogroup III.
 Ikoma lyssavirus and Lleida bat lyssavirus are examples in phylogroup IV.
 West Caucasian bat lyssavirus was classified within its own phylogroup because it is the most divergent lyssavirus that has been discovered.

 Evolution

 Phylogenetic studies suggest that the original hosts of these viruses were bats.
+However, the recent discovery of lyssavirus sequences from amphibians and reptiles challenges the mammalian origin of lyssaviruses.
 The greater antigenic diversity of lyssaviruses from Africa has led to the assumption that Africa was the origin of these viruses.
 An examination of 153 viruses collected between 1956 and 2015 from various geographic locations has instead suggested a Palearctic origin (85% likelihood) for these viruses.
-Date estimates (95% likelihood) for the most recent common ancestor were very broad - between 3,995 and 166,820 years before present - which suggests there is further work to be done in this area.
+Date estimates (95% likelihood) for the most recent common ancestor were very broad – between 3,995 and 166,820 years before present – which suggests there is further work to be done in this area.
 Although bats evolved in the Palearctic, their origins antedate that of the lyssaviruses by millions of years, which argues against their co-speciation.
 The evolution rate in the N gene in the Africa 2 lineage has been estimated to be 3.75×10−3 substitutions per site per year.
 This rate is similar to that of other RNA viruses.